 1C-2a.
-Based on the responses selected in 1C-2, describe in greater detail how the CoC participates with the Consolidated Plan jurisdiction(s) located in the CoC's geographic area and include the frequency, extent, and type of interactions between the CoC and the Consolidated Plan jurisdiction(s). (limit 1000 characters)
+Based on the responses provided in 1C-2, describe in greater detail how the CoC participates with the Consolidated Plan jurisdiction(s) located in the CoC's geographic area and include the frequency and type of interactions between the CoC and the Consolidated Plan jurisdiction(s). (limit 1000 characters)

-The City of Columbus and Franklin County are committed partners in ending homelessness in our community.
-The City and County provide significant funding to CSB towards the goal of ending homelessness.
-The CoC and CoC Board - both of which meet quarterly - include representatives from the City and County.
-CSB meets monthly with City and County leadership for at least an hour at a time to discuss the progress of CoC strategies and strategic planning.
-Weekly electronic communications and phone calls with both City and County representatives address funding issues, PR, planning, and system and program performance.
-CSB staff spend approximately 10 hours a week in face to face, electronic, or phone interactions with various City and County staff and elected officials.
-Last year we had more than 120 face to face visits with elected officials.
-This intense collaboration allows the community to maximize shared resources, coordinate priorities, and advance the goal of ending homelessness.
+The CoC collaborates with two of two Con Plan jurisdictions.
+The City of Columbus and Franklin County are committed partners in ending homelessness and provide significant funding to the CoC.
+The CoC and CoC Board - both of which meet quarterly - include City and County representatives.
+CSB meets monthly with City and County leadership for at least an hour at a time to discuss progress of CoC strategies and strategic planning.
+Weekly electronic communications and phone calls with City and County representatives address funding issues, public relations, planning, and system and program performance.
+CSB staff spend approximately 10 hours a week in face-to-face, electronic, or phone interactions with various City and County staff and elected officials.
+Between July 1, 2015 and June 30, 2016, we had 73 face-to-face visits with elected officials and their staff.
+This intense collaboration allows the community to maximize shared resources and advance the goal of ending homelessness.

 1C-2b.
-Based on the responses selected in 1C-2, describe how the CoC is working with ESG recipients to determine local ESG funding decisions and how the CoC assists in the development of performance standards and evaluation of outcomes for ESG-funded activities. (limit 1000 characters)
+Based on the response in 1C-2, describe how the CoC is working with ESG recipients to determine local ESG funding decisions and how the CoC assists in the development of performance standards and evaluation of outcomes for ESG-funded activities. (limit 1000 characters)

-CSB leads the Columbus/Franklin County community efforts to end homelessness.
-The City of Columbus and Franklin County grant all of their ESG allocations to CSB.
-CSB consults with the City and County on the allocation of ESG funds in accordance with the CoC Plan and Consolidated Plan.
-The CoC approves all allocations.
-After approval, the City and County contract with CSB for ESG services.
-Annual performance standards for ESG programs are developed by CSB and presented to the CoC for approval.
-Quarterly performance evaluations that compare actual results with performance standards are reviewed by the CoC, City, and County.
+The City of Columbus and Franklin County grant all ESG allocations to Community Shelter Board (CSB, Collaborative Applicant).
+CSB consults with the City and County on ESG allocation in accordance with the CoC Plan and Consolidated Plan.
+The CoC approves all allocations and the City and County contract with CSB for ESG services.
+CSB develops annual performance standards for ESG programs and presents them to the CoC for approval.
+The CoC, City, and County review quarterly performance evaluations that compare results with performance standards.
 CSB is the collaborative applicant for all State ESG rapid re-housing funding in the County.
-CSB certifies each local CoC applicant for State ESG funding, on behalf of the CoC and provides performance outcomes.
-CSB serves on the State's Advisory Board on homelessness programs as the CoC representative and provides input on local system goals and objectives.
+CSB certifies each local CoC applicant for State ESG funding, on behalf of the CoC, and establishes performance outcomes.
+CSB serves on the State of Ohio's Advisory Board on homelessness as the CoC representative and provides input on local system goals and objectives.
+The CoC provides HMIS and HIC/PIT data to support Consolidated Plan development efforts.

 1C-3.
-Describe the how the CoC coordinates with victim service providers and non-victim service providers (CoC Program funded and non-CoC funded) to ensure that survivors of domestic violence are provided housing and services that provide and maintain safety and security.
+Describe how the CoC coordinates with victim service providers and non-victim service providers (CoC Program funded and non-CoC funded) to ensure that survivors of domestic violence are provided housing and services that provide and maintain safety and security.
 Responses must address how the service providers ensure and maintain the safety and security of participants and how client choice is upheld. (limit 1000 characters)